|© Copyright, 2007-2011 Sensorize, Sensorized; All rights reserved.

 |Good news!
 No Child Left Inside Act Wins In Congress, Sep.
-18, 2008 (New State Grant Program Would Help
+18, 2008 (New State Grant Program Would

 Help Children Connect to Nature)

 Visit The National Wildlife Federation. and their new project, Green Hour for ideas, suggestions, and an

-community dedicated to bringing kids back to nature.
+online community dedicated to bringing kids back to nature.
 From the NWF's Be Out There program: